MegaGlest/megaglest-source/docs/README.txt

-megaglest                            => start game normally megaglest --version                  => display the version string megaglest --server                   => start in the custom game screen
+megaglest                            => start game normally megaglest --version                  => display the version string megaglest --starthost                => start in the custom game screen
-                                        with all slots open
+                                        with open network slots
 megaglest --headless-server-mode     => start a headless server, the first
-                                        connecting user will manage it megaglest --client ServerIp          => start game connecting to a server
+                                        connecting user will manage it megaglest --connect IPADDR[:PORT]    => start game connecting to the server at the given IPv4 address

-For a complete list, run: megaglest --help
+For a complete list, run:
+megaglest --help

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~